-The undeniable impact that corporate behavior has on our natural environment is a growing concern for many stakeholders.
-By setting public climate targets and taking action to meet those goals, you can build stakeholder trust and gain critical competitive advantage.
+The undeniable impact that corporate behavior has on our natural environment is a growing concern, and it’s important to build a business case around actioning a climate response.
+This makes a positive impact on climate change and addresses growing concerns from key stakeholder groups, providing your business with a critical competitive advantage.
 As excitement around climate commitments grows throughout your organization, each silo of your business will be involved from marketing to HR, to your C-suite.
-So, where should you begin in planning your approach to achieving carbon neutrality, net zero, and climate positive?
+So, where should you begin in planning your own climate commitment?

 To ensure that you’re managing concerns appropriately, understanding key market drivers and existing expectations is crucial.
-To make things easier, we’ve created a comprehensive guide to setting corporate climate commitments for achieving carbon neutrality, net zero, and climate positive.
+To make things easier, we’ve created a comprehensive climate commitments white-paper to guide you.
 Dive in to learn about:

 - Basic climate action definitions

-- Pros and cons of setting climate targets and pledges
+- Advantages of climate target setting and pledges

 - Challenges of climate target setting and pledges

 - What starting looks like and who is involved

 - Setting targets based on your current footprint